 The Context of KONTEKST

-We started off as a group of BA Anthropology & Visual Practice students on the 2nd year of our degrees at Goldsmiths, University of London.
+We started off as a group of undergraduate students of BA Anthropology & Visual Practice at our 2nd year of our degrees at Goldsmiths, University of London.
 We shared a passion for storytelling and wanted to make powerful films.

 Yet, anytime we would tell people what we studied, we would only generate confusion as nobody knew what visual anthropology was…